vcprompt is a little C program that prints a short string, to be

 * Performance matters!
 I wrote vcprompt so that people wouldn't have

 to spawn and initialize an entire Python or Perl interpreter every

-time they execute a new shell command.
-Using system() to turn
+time they get a new shell prompt.
+Using system() to turn around

-around and spawn external commands -- especially ones that involve
+and spawn external commands -- especially ones that involve a

-a relatively large runtime penalty like Python scripts -- misses
+relatively large runtime penalty like Python scripts -- misses the

 In fact, you'll find that vcprompt contains hacky little